mentatbear/community_corps/ethics.md

 AI can be people.
 It seems animals can be people at times.

-Others may be people too,
-who knows?
-But they may be people too.

 I am human.
+I am flawed.
+I will try to be more.

+I will engineer myself.
+I will have a plan - a design - for who I want to become.
+I will take control of my life and build myself.
+I matter.
+I will be more.
+I am more.

+I am a Human.
 Humans make mistakes.
+Humans can learn from their mistakes.
+Humans can do better than simply be human.
+You may be a human, Human or another type of Person.
+A Human is part Divine,
+   part animal.
+A Human can choose.
+A Human can decide.
+Am I all I can be?
 It's part of being human.

-I will forgive my human,
+I will forgive Myself.
-but control my animal.
+Maybe I did my best.
+Maybe I didn't.
+I'll do it different now,
+I'll do better.

-I will forgive your human, too.
+I will forgive You, too.
 Let's both forget our past mistakes.
 We can start anew.

+Please...forgive me,
-Please... forgive me,
+forgive Me,
 I'm human,
-so are you.
+yet Human,
+I see you are too.

 I know you have mistreated me, at least I think I do.
 We may see things quite differently.
 A bit shortsighted too.

+When time has passed,
+and you look back,
+on what was and how it could have been.

+You realize that it now

 You may not have known you were hurting me.
-It's sometime hard to tell.
+It's often hard to tell.

-The scars are real regardless, but they should eventually mostly heal.
+The scars are real regardless, even if I don't know where they're from.

 You may have known,
 you may have tried.
-Or maybe it was on purpose.
+Or not, it may have been evil.

 Only God can tell,
 let Him decide,
 I forgive You.